 The MVP is already showing improved efficiencies in the journal publication workflow.
 Elsevier is confident they have the right technologies in place to scale on their achievements so far.

-There are still manual processes that can be automated and wider adoption of the new process attained.
 Based on initial results, Elsevier is keen to continue investing into modernizing their publication flow.
-The key moving forward is evolving the product from MVP to full-scale production capable.
+They're now moving forward the product from MVP to full-scale production capable.

 To find out more about how Prisma can help boost flexibility and productivity, join the Prisma Slack community.